 What is Section 80C of the Income Tax Act?

-Section 80C of the Income Tax Act highlights the various expenditures and investments that one can make to claim tax exemptions and save money by way of the tax exemptions available under Section 80C of the Income Tax Act.
-Taxpayers must know that only individual taxpayers and Hindu Undivided families can benefit from the tax exemptions available under this section and the maximum deduction available under this section is Rs.1.5 Lakh per annum.
+Section 80C of the Income Tax Act, 1961 highlights the various expenditures and investments that one can make to claim tax exemptions and save funds.
+Taxpayers should know that only individual taxpayers and Hindu Undivided Families (HUFs) can benefit from the tax exemptions available under this section.
+The maximum deduction available under Section 80C is Rs.1.5 Lakh per annum.

-Under Section 80C of the Income Tax Act, borrowers can claim tax deductions on payments made toward repayment of the principal component of the Home Loan, provident funds, life insurance premiums, equity-linked saving schemes, Unit-Linked Insurance Plans, National Savings Certificates, Tax Saving FDs, NABARD Rural bonds, infrastructure bonds, etc. Let us now look at these various deductions in detail.
+Under Section 80C of the Income Tax Act, 1961, borrowers can claim tax deductions on repayments made towards the principal component of the Home Loan, provident funds, life insurance premiums, equity-linked saving schemes, unit-linked insurance plans, National Savings Certificates, Tax Saving FDs, NABARD Rural bonds, infrastructure bonds, etc.

 Life Insurance Premiums